The Sorcerers: Plot

 Estelle realizes that they could do anything they want without any consequences.
-Estelle wants to experience the thrill of speed.
-So Estelle and Marcus make Mike borrow Alan's bike and ride very fast with Nicole on the pillion seat.
-When Alan confronts Mike, Estelle makes Mike assault him and his boss, Ron (Alf Joint).
+Estelle wants to experience the thrill of speed, so Estelle and Marcus make Mike borrow Alan's bike and ride very fast with Nicole on the pillion seat.
+When Alan confronts Mike, Estelle makes Mike assault him and his boss, Ron.

 Estelle enjoys the experience but Marcus is shocked.
 He tries to prevent the fight but Estelle's mind turns out to be stronger.
 When Marcus confronts Estelle, Estelle assaults Marcus and destroys the experimental device, thereby preventing Marcus from reversing the experiment.

 Mike blanks out every time Estelle and Marcus control him.
-A confused Mike visits his friend Audrey (Susan George), but Estelle makes Mike kill her.
-Mike then goes to the night club and hooks up with pop singer Laura (Sally Sheridan).
+A confused Mike visits his friend Audrey, but Estelle makes Mike kill her.
+Mike then goes to the night club and hooks up with pop singer Laura.
 Alan and Nicole see Mike taking Laura out of the night club.
-The couple are dropped by a taxi in a deserted street where Mike orders Laura to sing.
+The couple are dropped by a taxi in a deserted street where Mike leads her up a deserted alley and orders her to sing.
 When she fails to follow his instructions, he kills her too.

 The following day, Alan tells Nicole he believes Mike might have killed the girls.
 Alan wants to inform the police but Nicole convinces him to talk to Mike first.
 The police track Mike with help of the taxi driver.
 Alan and Nicole confront Mike about Laura but Mike does not remember anything.

 Under the influence of Estelle, Mike attacks Alan again and escapes in a car.
 Police investigators track down Mike, and in the ensuing chase, Marcus interferes with Estelle's control.
 Mike's car crashes and catches fire.
 Back at the apartment, Estelle and Marcus are both dead due to burn injuries.